Check our list of games like Witcher 3 to fill the void left by Geralt’s retirement.

 The Witcher ‘like’ criteria

-Although no game will have the same story as The Witcher 3, much like our previous lists we have established a list of characteristics to help identify games like The Witcher 3:
+Although no video game will have the same story as The Witcher 3, much like our previous lists we have established a list of characteristics to help identify games like The Witcher 3:

 - Open world RPG